-One of Metro Vancouver’s largest Remembrance Day ceremonies takes place at the Royal Westminster Regiment Armouries on Sunday, November 11th, in 2018.
+One of Metro Vancouver’s largest Remembrance Day ceremonies usually takes place at the Royal Westminster Regiment Armouries on November 11th.

 November 11th in New Westminster

 New Westminster is home to the Royal Westminster Regiment Armouries which is located at 530 Queens.
-That’s where the city’s Remembrance Day ceremonies begin each year on November 11th.
+That’s where the city’s Remembrance Day ceremonies begin most years on November 11th.

-Attendees gather at the Armoury beginning at around 9 am.
-The doors close at 9:45, so be sure to be inside before then.
+In years when COVID-19 isn’t a problem, attendees gather at the Armoury beginning at around 9 am.
+The doors close at 9:45, so it is best to be inside before then.

 City of New Westminster Ceremonies

-Note: In addition to and complementing the event at the Armoury, the City of New Westminster has its own Remembrance Day Ceremony (which is technically a separate event).
-If you don’t want to join the event at the Armour (or it’s too full and you can’t get in) you can simply wait 45 minutes or so and join the second event.
+Note: In addition to and complementing the event at the Armoury most years, the City of New Westminster has its own Remembrance Day Ceremony (which is technically a separate event).
+If you don’t want to join the event at the Armoury (or it’s too full and you can’t get in) you can simply wait 45 minutes or so and join the second event.

 The New Westminster Ceremonies